 Every prime number can only be written as ‘1’ times itself.
 Every composite number can be written as a product of prime numbers (something called prime factorization).

-The rough way to search for prime numbers is to take any number and try and see if any numbers divide it evenly.
+The rough way to search for prime numbers is to start incrementing and check if any numbers divide it evenly.
 In other words, if it has any divisors other than 1 and itself, it’s not prime.
+It’s time consuming, but it gets the job done.

-But we can get a bit more clever about our search for prime numbers.
+But we can get a bit more clever and efficient about our search for prime numbers.

 We can weed out half of them right from the start.
 How?
 By using the number ‘2’.
 Every number is either odd or even, by definition.
 Even numbers are divisible by 2, which means they can be written as 2 times something — and are therefore composite, not prime.
 The number ‘2’ is the only even prime number.

-You can get a bit more clever with your prime-finding sieves too.
+You can even more clever with your prime-finding sieves.
 For instance, let’s say you want to check if the number 100 is prime (spoiler alert, it’s not).
-You don’t need to check every number from 2 to 100, you can stop with your checks at 50, which is the half of 100.
+You don’t need to check every number from 2 to 100, you can stop with your checks at 50, which is half of 100.
 Why?
 Look at it this way:

-We can get even smarter than this: you don’t even need to check until half of the number, you only need to check to its square root (√n).
+We upgrade our algorithm one more time: you don’t even need to check until half of the number, you only need to check to its square root (√n) — but we won’t go into demonstrating this just yet.

-Looking for prime number is a common exercise not just in mathematics, but also in programming, where the goal is learning how to devise and optimize an algorithm.
+Just like how we protect and preserve rare and unique animals, prime numbers play a big role in many areas of mathematics and science, and scientists cherish them.
+Looking for prime numbers is a common exercise not just in mathematics, but also in programming, where the goal is learning how to devise and optimize an algorithm.
+Prime numbers also play a key role in security.

 A list of prime numbers up to one thousand: